Mitch Haniger Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- The Cardinals pitching staff was last in MLB with a collective 7.4 strikeouts per nine innings last season.
+- The Cardinals pitching staff ranked last in the league with a collective 7.4 strikeouts per nine innings last season.

-- Cardinals pitchers combined to give up 146 home runs (0.9 per game), the third-fewest in the big leagues.
+- Cardinals pitchers combined to surrender 146 home runs (0.9 per game), the third-fewest in baseball.

-- Matz (0-3) takes the mound for the Cardinals in his fifth start of the season.
-He's put together a 6.55 ERA in 22 2/3 innings pitched, with 24 strikeouts.
+- Mikolas makes the start for the Cardinals, his sixth of the season.
+He is 0-1 with a 7.46 ERA and 23 strikeouts through 25 1/3 innings pitched.

-- The left-hander's last time out was on Saturday against the Seattle Mariners, when he tossed 5 1/3 innings, surrendering four earned runs while allowing four hits.
+- The right-hander's last appearance came on Sunday against the Seattle Mariners, when he threw 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- In four games this season, the 31-year-old has put up an ERA of 6.55, with 9.8 strikeouts per nine innings.
-Opponents are hitting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.